pyjamabrah/pyjamabrah/content/products/c-language/index.md

           a: "The Experiments and Labs are based on the GitHub provided Codespaces virtual machine.
 Codespaces will enable a common work environment for all the learners and avoid the hassle of special setup."
         - q: "Why is a GitHub account needed?"
           a: "The Experiments and Labs are based on the GitHub provided Codespaces virtual machine.
 Codespaces will enable a common work environment for all the learners and avoid the hassle of special setup."
+        - q: "Can I change my email-id post purchase?"
+          a: "As much as we'd like to support that, your account will be linked to your email-id post purchase."
+        - q: "What name will be printed on the Certificate?"
+          a: "The name you use on the platform will be printed as is on the Certificate when it is generated."
 ---

 ## Why Learn C?